Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 The right ERP for food companies

-Optimize your processes in the food industry with our industry-specific ERP Yaveon 365.
-Your key to successful digitalization.
+Optimize your processes in the food industry with our industry ERP, Yaveon 365 – your key to successful Digital Transformation.

-Examples of successful digitalization in the food industry
+Examples of successful Digital Transformation in the food industry

 Digital food tracking across the entire value chain

-All stages of the food process can be mapped using a digital value chain.
-From product development and production to delivery and customer feedback, every step can be tracked and traced.
+A digital value chain allows every stage of the food process to be mapped – from product development and production to delivery and customer feedback.
+Each step can be tracked and documented transparently.

 Digital value chain